Generative Machine Learning for Multivariate Angular Simulation: Simulation study

 For the heavy-tailed case, we take inspiration from the Laplace distribution and define what we term the \textit{double Pareto distribution}, constructed so that it behaves like a standard Pareto distribution in both tails; see also \citet{yamamoto2024deformation} for related literature.
 We note that the support of the standard Pareto distribution is $[1,\infty)$, so we shift this down by 1, before reflecting the standard Pareto density about 0 to construct our double Pareto model.
 This ensures that the support of the double Pareto distribution is on the full range $(-\infty,\infty)$, i.e., without a gap at $[-1,1]$.
 Our double Pareto distribution function is therefore given by

 Illustrations of the double Pareto distribution are provided in Appendix~\ref{app:add_sim_study}.
 For each combination of the five copula and two marginal models given above, we consider samples of size $n \in \{1\ 000, 10\ 000, 100\ 000\}$ and dimensions $d\in\{5,10\}$.
 This leads to a total of $5\times 2\times 3\times 2=60$ combinations, i.e., an extensive and rigorous setup for our tests.
-We stress here that while the models are trained on different sample sizes, all evaluation metrics introduced in Section~\ref{sec:evaluation} are computed against a sample of the large sample size ($n = 100\ 000$) from each theoretical copula and fitted distribution.
-This allows us to test whether the full angular distribution can be recovered from only a small sample, a feature that is desirable when fitting deep modelling approaches in practice.
+We stress here that while the models are trained on different sample sizes, all evaluation metrics introduced in Section~\ref{sec:evaluation} are computed against a large generated sample (with $n = m = 100\ 000$) from each theoretical copula and fitted distribution.
+This allows us to test whether the full angular distribution can be recovered from only a small sample, a feature that is desirable when employing deep modelling approaches in practice.